Universiteit Leiden

 In your second year, you can also follow courses for your Global Citizenship component and follow courses to fill up your elective space.
 Please note that if you wish to fill up your elective space to study abroad, your second year will mostly be filled with Major courses.
 This is because you will use your elective space for study abroad and this will be a whole semester in your third year.

 In your third and final year, you continue with your major courses and other programme components.
 If you wish to study abroad, you can do so in the first semester of your third year.
-It is also possible to fill up your elective space with a minor at Leiden University or by doing an internship.
+It is also possible to fill up your elective space with a minor at Leiden University or by combining an internship with electives.

 You end your third year by writing a Capstone Bachelor thesis, which is a final piece of independent research in which you apply the knowledge, analytical, and methodological skills you have acquired during your studies.
 Each student has an academic supervisor for the thesis from among our staff, who will guide you through the process.

-In the first semester of the third year, LUC offers students the exciting and challenging opportunity to experience living and studying in another country as part of their programme.
+In the first semester of the third year, you have the exciting opportunity to experience living and studying in another country as part of your programme.
 The credits obtained during the study abroad period count towards your bachelor's degree.
-In addition to participation in the university-wide schemes, LUC has its own unique exchange agreements with a select group of universities and colleges such as:
+As an LUC student, you can make use of Leiden University's extensive network of exchange partners.
+In addition, LUC has its own unique exchange agreements with a select group of universities and colleges such as:

 • Macalester College